makerspacemtu/makerspace-management/README.md

 ## Users

-There are three user types, `Admin`, `Staff` and `Member`.
+There are four user types, `Developer`, `Admin`, `Staff` and `Member`.
-- Admins have global access to everything within the system.
-They can create and edit users, check in/out any user, add trainings, change user types, etc.
+- Admins and Developers have global access to everything within the system.
+They can create and edit users, check in/out any user, add trainings, change user types, etc.  Admins currently go to tech, and Developers are legacy Admins.
 - Staff have the ability to login and edit their own account information as well as add trainings to any user.
 These are coaches in the space.
 - Members are only user entities, they cannot login.
 These are makers in the space.